awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 **CSV Format**
 CSV, which stands for comma separated values, is a common format used for importing and exporting spreadsheet data\.
 CSV is more flexible than comma\-delimited format because it enables you to include quoted strings within fields\.
 The default quote character for COPY from CSV format is a double quotation mark \( " \), but you can specify another quote character by using the QUOTE AS option\.
 When you use the quote character within the field, escape the character with an additional quote character\.

-The following excerpt from a CSV\-formatted data file for the PART table shows strings enclosed in double quotation marks \(`"LARGE ANODIZED BRASS"`\) and a string enclosed in two double quotation marks within a quoted string \(`"MEDIUM ""BURNISHED"" TIN"`\)\.
+The following excerpt from a CSV\-formatted data file for the PART table shows strings enclosed in double quotation marks \(`"LARGE ANODIZED BRASS"`\)\.
+It also shows a string enclosed in two double quotation marks within a quoted string \(`"MEDIUM ""BURNISHED"" TIN"`\)\.

 ```
 15,dark sky,MFGR#3,MFGR#47,MFGR#3438,indigo,"LARGE ANODIZED BRASS",45,LG CASE